5 lead qualification frameworks

 And it happens as you reach out to potential leads — either via a warm outreach email, a discovery call, or even through a direct message on social media (if that’s where you’ve been building your relationship with the prospect).

-The idea here is simple: understand the leads’ interest, intent, and process.
+The idea here is simple: understand the leads’ interest, buying intent, and process.

 The aim? “[To determine] if your product or service can solve your lead’s problems or provide them enough value, and if they’re someone you actually would like to work with,” shares James.